 Easter celebrations range from commercial to Christian and include people of all ages.
 Writing or reciting a speech about Easter can help children better understand what they are celebrating.
 The speeches below are original, written by the author Michele Meleen.
+The final two speeches are original and written by Tamsen Butler.
 To open the printable, click on the image.
 If you have issues, see this guide for working with Adobe printables.

-This short speech uses a more traditional format to explain why people of all faiths and beliefs enjoy celebrating Easter.
+This short Easter speech for youth uses a more traditional format to explain why people of all faiths and beliefs enjoy celebrating the holiday.
 Extraordinary Easter is appropriate for a nonreligious celebration.

-Kids of any age can use this speech as it is written or as inspiration for their unique version.
+Kids of any age can use this easy Easter speech as it is written or as inspiration for their unique version.

 - Toddlers and Preschoolers can dress in costumes matching each bullet point and stand with an older speaker.